-Build your customer's ultimate backyard dream.
+Build the ultimate backyard dream.

 Plan, quote and build outdoor structures faster and easier.
-Grow your construction business with free Outdoor Living software from Simpson Strong-Tie.
-Our design apps include Deck Planner SoftwareTM, Pergola Planner SoftwareTM and Fence Planner SoftwareTM.
+Our design apps include Deck Planner Software, Pergola Planner Software and Fence Planner Software.
 The in-app tutorials make it easy to select materials, dimensions, colors and hardware.
-Add patios, sheds, landscaping or other features, then show customers their entire yard in a realistic 2D or 3D view.
-Once your design is complete, you can print a full materials list, provide a quote, review permit submittal pages, and select a local dealer with available supplies in your area.
+Add patios, sheds, landscaping or other features, then display the entire yard in a realistic 2D or 3D view.
+Once your design is complete, you can print a full materials list, review permit submittal pages, and select a local dealer with available supplies in your area.